Industrial Transformation Research Hubs (ITRH)Overview

 The following are ineligible for funding:

-- Costs not directly related to research or the project.
+- Costs not directly related to the project.

 - Fees for international students or the Higher Education Contribution Scheme (HECS) and Higher Education Loan Program (HELP) liabilities for students.

-- Salaries and/or on costs, in whole or in part, for CIs or PIs.
+- Salaries and/or on-costs, in whole or in part, for Directors, CIs or PIs.

-- Top ups for personnel above any given stipend or salary levels specified in the Grant Guidelines.
+- Salary top ups for personnel above any given stipend or salary levels specified in the Guidelines.

 - Research & Development